EME Moonbounce Communication – Getting Started

 Spatial Polarization Offset at Earth due to Surface Curvature

 The polarization of EME Moonbounce signals received back at a distant location on earth suffers from the effect of spatial polarization offset produced on account of the curvature of the earth.
-At microwave frequency range, due to the depolarization of the lunar reflected signal as we discussed above, the effect of spatial polarization offset is less prominent since randomly polarized signals with all polarization angles reach the receiving antenna.
+At the microwave frequency range, due to the depolarization of the lunar reflected signal as we discussed above, the effect of spatial polarization offset is less prominent since randomly polarized signals with all polarization angles reach the receiving antenna.

 However, at VHF or YHF, the spatial polarization offset becomes a rather significant factor.
 This is further compounded by the effects of Faraday Rotation caused by the trans-ionospheric journey taken by the EME signals as they penetrate the ionosphere both during its upward as well as the downward passage.